Carbon Literacy Guide

 The Carbon Literacy Guide aims to inform and motivate its readers to take action to reduce carbon emissions, with a specific focus on those who are designing a community-led carbon reduction project.

-This manual contains four sections:
+The guide contains four sections:

 - A vision of what our communities will be like in low carbon future.